 Guarantee agreements.
-In the normal course of business, we have agreements with financial institutions under which approximately \$1.8 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of March 31, 2012, including \$292 million of surety bonds related to Venezuela.
-See "Business Environment and Results of Operations - International Operations" for further discussion related to Venezuela.
+In the normal course of business, we have agreements with financial institutions under which an aggregate of approximately \$1.9 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of September 30, 2012, including \$273 million of surety bonds related to Venezuela.
+See "Business Environment and Results of Operations - International operations" for further discussion related to Venezuela.
 Some of the outstanding letters of credit have triggering events that would entitle a bank to require cash collateralization.

 Financial position in current market.
-We have \$2.7 billion of cash and equivalents and \$100 million in investments in marketable securities as of March 31, 2012 and a total of \$2.0 billion of available committed bank credit under our revolving credit facility.
-Furthermore, we have no financial covenants or material adverse change provisions in our bank agreements and our debt maturities extend over a long period of time.
+As of September 30, 2012, we had \$2.0 billion of cash and equivalents, \$71 million in fixed income investments, and a total of \$2.0 billion of available committed bank credit under our revolving credit facility.
+Furthermore, we have no financial covenants or material adverse change provisions in our bank agreements, and our debt maturities extend over a long period of time.
 Although a portion of earnings from our foreign subsidiaries is reinvested outside the United States indefinitely, we do not consider this to have a significant impact on our liquidity.
 We currently believe that our capital expenditures, working capital investments, and dividends, if any, in 2012 can be fully funded through cash from operations.